 The Courts apply both Criminal and Civil law; the latter including a small amount of Family or Divorce law.

-The Resident Judge is also ex officio Her Majesty’s Coroner for the Sovereign Base Areas dealing with all sudden or suspicious deaths occurring within the Sovereign Base Areas.
+The Resident Judge is also Her Majesty’s Coroner for the Sovereign Base Areas dealing with all sudden or suspicious deaths occurring within the Sovereign Base Areas.
 He is assisted by one other medically qualified Coroner